ersantana361/kotlin-metrics/README.md

 # Kotlin Metrics Analyzer

-A comprehensive command-line tool for analyzing Kotlin code quality with multiple metrics including LCOM (Lack of Cohesion of Methods) and Cyclomatic Complexity.
+A comprehensive command-line tool for analyzing Kotlin code quality with multiple metrics including LCOM (Lack of Cohesion of Methods), Cyclomatic Complexity, and **Architecture Analysis** with DDD pattern detection.

 ## 📊 Supported Metrics